 College Student Program

-Students currently enrolled in college are eligible to participate for three to four hours weekly for one and two semesters per school year.
-The program is closed for the fall.
+- Students currently enrolled in college are eligible to participate for 3–4 hours each week for a duration of one or two semesters.

-- Schedule a personal interview with one of our volunteer coordinators.
-You will learn about available volunteer opportunities at this meeting.
+- Participate in a personal interview with one of our volunteer coordinators.
+You will learn about available volunteer roles at this meeting.

-- Participate in a health appointment with URMC's Department of Occupational and Environmental Medicine.
+- Participate in a health appointment with URMC's Employee Health.
 (There is no charge for this, nor need to schedule.
 All arrangements will be made for you through Friends of Strong.)

 - Commit to a minimum of three to four hours of volunteer activities per week for one semester.
 Some departments require a two-semester commitment.